cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME use [ITEM LINK][EQUIPPED ITEM LINK] (use item on equipped item) /t BOTNAME use [ITEM LINK][GAMEOBJECT LINK] (use item on gameobject ) /t BOTNAME equip [ITEM LINK]
+/t BOTNAME autoequip (*toggle switch* bot(s) will auto equip items they receive based on usefulness. type .help for options) /t BOTNAME autoequip on/off/now (explicitly sets bot to ON/OFF and 'autoequip now' runs the process one time regardless of setting)
 /t BOTNAME reset (will reset states, orders and loot list) /t BOTNAME stats (bot shows available money, free inventory space and estimated item repair costs) /t BOTNAME survey (bot shows all available gameobjects, within a local perimeter around the bot)